 Given the overall low participation rates of women in senior science research and academic roles, it is not surprising that women do not figure prominently among Royal Society Fellows.
 Figures for 2012 show that only 33 of New Zealand’s 371 Fellows are women.

-What’s happening now to support women’s participation in innovation?
+What’s happening to support women’s participation?

 There are several initiatives or organisations in place to address gender imbalance in science and innovation.